giampaolo/cpython/Doc/library/mmap.rst

       determined by :data:`resource.RLIMIT_MEMLOCK` and can be increased via :func:`resource.setrlimit`.
       When the limit is hit :exc:`OSError` with ``ENOMEM`` is raised.
+      The memory lock is automatically removed on :meth:`close` or via :meth:`munlock`.

       Availability: POSIX